jgnewman/lightningDOM/tsuki/README.md

 ### Syntax

 As you probably noticed, there's a brand new DSL in here for building the DOM.
 We'll call it "Crescent".
+However, Tsuki also supports JSX!
+But we'll get to that in a moment.
+First let's talk about Crescent.

-This was added for 2 reasons:
+Crescent was added for 2 reasons:

-1. I didn't want to transpile JSX but I also wanted to avoid having to write `lightningDOM.create` a million times.
+1. I didn't want to transpile JSX originally but I also wanted to avoid having to write `lightningDOM.create` a million times.
 2. In complete honesty, I wanted to add some extra runtime processing to the framework since everything was so minimal otherwise and the most popular frameworks are doing a bunch more stuff outside of the core feature set.

 Anyway, here's how it works: Crescent is just an ES6 template rendering system.
 It supports all tag names supported by HTML5 that can go inside a `body` tag.